 What sorts of companies are eligible to apply to the Unreasonable Institute?

-We work with for-profit ventures tackling social and environmental problems that are near ready to scale.
+We work with for-profit, non-profit, and hybrid ventures tackling social and environmental problems that have strong market intimacy and validation for their product.
 Aside from being fueled by a drive to effectively addresses a social or environmental problem, an Unreasonable Venture must have a full-time team of at least 2 people, have completed a prototype or pilot, be able to prove that they have meaningfully engaged with their customers, and be highly-scalable (capable of reaching at least 1 million people).
 We also look for ventures that have generated revenue through the sale of their core product or service.
-Read more about our eligibility criteria here.
+Read more about our eligibility criteria here or take our eligibility quiz here.
 We should note that while we overwhelmingly prefer that applicants meet our eligibility criteria, we believe in being unreasonable.
 To us, that means that if you don’t meet one or more of our criteria but you truly believe that you belong at the Unreasonable Institute, then convince us you deserve a spot and apply anyway.
 Just know that while indeed we have made a few exceptions, we overwhelmingly select in accordance with our eligibility criteria.

-Why do you select ventures that are preparing to scale instead of earlier stage ventures?
+Why do you select ventures that have significant market intimacy instead of earlier stage ventures?

-In running the Institute in the past three years, we realized that because we take entrepreneurs away from their markets for 6 weeks, we aren’t as effective in helping them find “product-market fit.”
-Instead, we’ve observed that the entrepreneurs who often benefit the most from the Institute are those that have validated their business models (by generating revenue) and impact models on the ground who then come to the Institute to learn how to scale and get the guidance and resources to do it.
-That’s why we are focusing the 2013 Institute on entrepreneurs that are ready to scale.
-And that means we’re looking for entrepreneurs who have generated revenue, built strong teams, shown that their solutions actually solves a need their target population has.
-If you’re able to make the case that your solution can be scaled without doing any of the above, then we welcome you present your argument.
+In running the Institute in the past four years, we realized that because we take entrepreneurs away from their markets for 5 weeks, we aren’t as effective in helping them find “product-market fit.”
+Instead, we’ve observed that the entrepreneurs who often benefit the most from the Institute are those that have validated their business models (by generating revenue) and impact models on the ground — when they come to the Institute, they get the guidance and resources to scale up.
+That’s why we are focusing the 2014 Institute on entrepreneurs that have this foundation of market intimacy.
+And that means we’re looking for entrepreneurs who have generated revenue, built strong teams, and shown that their solutions actually solve needs that their target populations have.
+If you’re able to make the case that your solution can be scaled without doing any of the above, then we welcome you to present your argument.
 Just know that we won’t be that easy too convince.

 We are a founding team.
-Can our entire team attend the 6-week Institute?
+Can our entire team attend the 5-week Institute?

 I’m a single founder without teammates so far.
 Can I get accepted into the Unreasonable Institute or do you only look for teams?